 This book offered some new reading experiences for me that I haven’t come across before, namely Kendall’s gender fluidity and Todd’s secret that affects any relationship that he wants to have.
 These topics gave me some new things to experience, think about, and learn from and that’s always something that I can appreciate when I come across it in a book.
 The majority of what I read is M/F romance, with some M/M, so this was the first time that I’ve come across a genderqueer character.
 I loved Kendall’s character and I absolutely loved the way Kendall and Todd were together as a couple and how accepting they were of each other.

-Character with past addictions
+Hero with past addictions

 Newly clean and sober, Todd’s taken a shine to his job at Portland’s most talked about bakery.
 It’s not just the delicious desserts they sell, but the tasty treats who keep walking through the door.
 That certainly includes Kendall Rose, a wedding planner with eyes the color of brown sugar and skin to match.
 Todd doesn’t try to hide his attraction to Kendall’s elegant confidence and unique style, even as he worries about exposing the secrets of his past.